awsdocs/aws-systems-manager-user-guide/doc_source/application-manager-getting-started-permissions.md

 ```

 **Note**
-You can restrict a user's ability to make changes to applications and resources in Application Manager by removing the following API actions from the IAM permissions policy attached to their user, group, or role\.
+You can restrict a user's ability to make changes to applications and resources in Application Manager by removing the following API operations from the IAM permissions policy attached to their user, group, or role\.
 Removing these actions creates a read\-only experience in Application Manager\.

 ```
 eks:TagResource